 I call sugar a sociopath – because it comes on super sweet.
 It’s quite irresistible.
 In fact, sugar is often the life of the party – with women indiscriminately wanting to bring sugar home with them.

 Most of us already know that this candy coated deviant is responsible for all kinds of trouble:

 But did you know that sugar also wreaks havoc in other ways:

-The American Heart Association recommends no more than 100 calories per day from added sugars for women, no more than 150 for men.
-That’s 6 and 9 teaspoons respectively.
+The American Heart Association recommends no more than 100 calories per day from added sugars for women.
+And no more than 150 for men.
+That’s 6 and 9 teaspoons of sugar respectively.